The Side Hustle That Earned Me Almost $70,000 In One Year & How I Did It

 Once I started making money with my photography I knew I needed to invest in better equipment to create a better portfolio in order to attract brides willing to pay more so I could ultimately charge more.

 My goal was to build a business with zero debt and so I started budgeting for my business (learn more here) and I also started a business savings account and once I paid my business taxes whatever was left over was what I used to invest back into the business.

 Over time I purchased new professional camera bodies, a variety of lens, editing software and also lighting and transportation equipment.

-Also start budgeting for your business and be sure to keep your business financial completely seperate from your personal finances.
+Also, start budgeting for your business and be sure to keep your business financial completely separate from your personal finances.
 I have written a number of articles on business finances here including how to pay yourself a salary.
 You can also check out my business finance worksheets here to help you create and track your business budget.

 4. I put in the work

 There's no substitute for hard work and I worked hard at this business.
 After working at my day job (where I worked on average 60 hours a week), in the evenings (and sometimes early in the morning before I went to work) I was on my computer sorting and editing photos and on the weekends I was busy photographing weddings and other events.
 I remember incredibly crazy summers doing back to back weddings - Friday night, Saturday and then on Sunday.